IRCSS/IRCSS.github.io/index.md

 <div> <img src="https://github.com/IRCSS/IRCSS.github.io/blob/main/assets/Paintings.gif?raw=true"/> </div>

 #### Teaching and Public Speaking
 On the teaching side, beside the technical blog posts on my Medium, I have also spoken in conferences and universities before.
-An example of it publicly accessible is [my linear algebra for tech art](https://youtu.be/tBWlzLsfsu8) talk.
+An example of it publicly accessible is [my linear algebra for tech art](https://youtu.be/tBWlzLsfsu8) talk or [Unity to Unreal: Codebase Design for Small Team](https://youtu.be/ShVMSoYLJR0).

 <div> <img src="https://github.com/IRCSS/IRCSS.github.io/blob/main/assets/CodeTalks22-0016.jpg?raw=true"  width="600" /> </div>